mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_reloader.md

 sidebar_label: Ingestion Reloader
 ---

-In this page it will be described how to configure the Ingestion Reloader service, that performs the "reingestion" of the messages (the publishing of old ingestion messages stored on the bucket), to a specified Kafka topic.
+This page describes how to configure the Ingestion Reloader service, that performs the "reingestion" of the messages (the publishing of old ingestion messages stored on the bucket), to a specified Kafka topic.

 ## Overview